SEO Measurement Mistakes, Part 4: Links/

 - Should I tweak the main menu?

-- Should I change site architecture?
+- Should I upgrade site architecture?

 7. Not Examining Link Bait Effectiveness

 If you’re trying to win links in 2014, you’re probably creating content you hope people will share and link to.
 But many content creators and marketers fail to figure out what works and what doesn’t.
+Link baiting shouldn’t be like throwing spaghetti at the wall.

 Pull out your data on backlinks and pay page and pay attention to links to your content and note things like: